joshua-light/hypr-exiled/README.md

 This project was created primarily for:

-- Operating systems with restricted AppImage support (like NixOS)
+- OS's with restricted AppImage support (like NixOS)
 - Users preferring keyboard-driven, minimal interfaces
 - Hyprland users wanting native integration